- Our Commitment

-Customers may also be eligible for a 26 percent federal tax credit.
+Customers may be eligible for a 26 percent federal tax credit.
 To learn more about applicable tax credit opportunities for solar PV, battery storage or other renewable technologies, please consult your tax professional or visit the IRS website to view the tax credit worksheet and application.

-Steps to Installing Private Solar
+Before Installing Private Solar

 If you have decided that solar is the right choice for you and your home, below are the steps to take prior to purchasing a system.

-Commercial customers: Determine the rate that will be applied to your commercial account when you connect a PV system
+Commercial customers: Determine the rate that will be applied to your commercial account when you connect a PV system.

 Solar Power Without the Panels